loharp/SoftTrans/README.md

 Put the downloaded translation model in the main project directory

 Step-3:
 Open the "trans.sh" and make sure that the file names are correct.
 Note that the "src=en" and "tgt=fr" are used to denote the source-language (English) and target-language (French) codes.
 The "sample.en" contains two input sentences in English.
-You can change these sentences***.
+You can add add many sentences as you want.
+Please note that the translation quality is likely to be better for software related text as the system is developed for this domain.

 Step-4:
 In this final step, simply run the shell script,

 sh trans.sh

 The outputs will be stored in the "sample.en.trans.restored.detok" file.
+Note that there are two commands for translation, the one with GPU usage has been commented.
+If you run it on a GPU, uncomment this and comment the activated one.
+The translation operation is quicker for GPU, as expected.

 If you use this system, please cite the following paper: